Pistons vs. Jazz Prediction & Picks - December 21

 Pistons Performance Insights

+- While the Pistons rank in the bottom five in the NBA in points per game with 108.9 (third-worst), they rank 25th in the league with 120.8 points allowed per contest.

-- With 43.3 rebounds per game and 43.4 rebounds conceded, Detroit is 21st and 13th in the NBA, respectively.
+- So far this season, Detroit is pulling down 43.3 boards per game (21st-ranked in NBA) and allowing 43.4 rebounds per contest (13th-ranked).

-- With 25.6 assists per game, the Pistons are 18th in the NBA.

-- In terms of turnovers, Detroit is second-worst in the NBA in committing them (15.9 per game).
-And it is ranked 24th in forcing them (12.1 per game).

-- Beyond the arc, the Pistons are worst in the league in 3-pointers made per game (9.7).
-And they are second-worst in 3-point percentage at 33.2%.
+- This season, the Pistons rank 18th in the league in assists, putting up 25.6 per game.

+- Detroit has come up short in the turnover area this season, ranking second-worst in the league with 15.9 turnovers per game.
+It ranks 24th with 12.1 forced turnovers per contest.

+- It's been a tough stretch for the Pistons in terms of three-pointers, as they are tallying only 9.7 made threes per game (worst in NBA) and are making just 33.2% of their attempted three-pointers (second-worst).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.